THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 - Identify any REAPER reinforcement routes between objectives.

-- Assess civilian presence in the area of each objective.
+- Assess civilian presence in the area of each objective; report civilians on or near any objective preventing planned actions.

 - SP/LD times and locations